Skip to main content

 Established in 1981, Muskogee County EMS has a long standing history of respected partnership and service in the community, enjoying the full support of local government and elected officials.

 Most medics work 12-hour shifts at a premium pay.
-Depending on the shift and applicable experience EMTs start at $41k/yr to potentially $50K/yr, and Paramedics start from $56K/yr to $70K/yr.
+Depending on the shift and applicable experience EMTs start at $41k/yr to potentially $51K/yr, and Paramedics start from $56K/yr to $70K/yr.
 All of the premium shifts have built-in raises in the first 5 years.
 Our patient care staff enjoy the benefits of modern and well maintained ambulances and patient care equipment geared toward employee satisfaction and high quality patient care.

 For the EMS professional, MCEMS offers an unparalleled set of benefits, either meeting or subsidizing nearly all of the employee’s needs; Uniforms, gym benefits, PTO, life insurance, health insurance, dental/vision coverage, all CEU’s, refresher and education training.
 Employees are enrolled in OPERS, a state defined-benefit pension retirement.
+Licensed medics who are hired after November 1st, 2024 are now enrolled in the 20-year hazardous duty category of OPERS.

 More than 40% of our 130 employee workforce has 10+ years of tenure and over 11% have greater than 20 years of service, with some more than 30 years.
 In its 40 year history, only 3 different executive directors have led the agency.